DSC-NUST-Casino-Project/phantom-casino/README.md

 Conditions:

 1. The person should be 18+ to enter
-2. The person should less than 65 years old to enter
+2. The person should be less than 65 years old to enter
 3. They should have a minimum of 5000 cash to participate

 Once they have entered they can now choose which game they want, Roulette, Poker, etc.